 It is sometimes possible to find a course on non-Western history abroad.
 Remember that this requirement applies to courses on the history of areas outside of the U.S. and Europe.
 It is rarely possible to find good U.S. History survey courses in a foreign-study program, and the department always expects you to take HS-3000: The Study and Writing of History at Boston College, so it is best to complete these requirements (HIST 2401-2402: U.S. History I and II, and HIST-3000: The Study and Writing of History) before studying abroad.

 Students who are contemplating a senior honors thesis and who will be abroad during the normal application process in the Spring of their Junior year are strongly urged to plan ahead.
 They should try to establish a thesis topic, identify a faculty member willing to supervise their work before departing, and verify that they will be able to be in email contact with their thesis advisor while abroad.
 They should be aware that the deadline for submission of applications is April 1 of their Junior year.
 For additional information, they should consult with the director of the History Honors Program early in the semester prior to their departure for study abroad.

 When you return to the U.S., OIP will process your transcript after they receive it from your host institution and will forward it to Student Services for posting on your BC transcript.
 You will need to submit an “OIP Degree Audit Substitution Form for Study Abroad” to get your courses applied to major or minor requirements.
 If you are simply seeking major or minor elective credit for foreign-study courses, you can arrange for the necessary paperwork through department administrators.
-If you want to try for upper-division credit, you will need to see the department's foreign study advisor, Prof. Rob Savage.
+If you want to try for upper-division credit, you will need to see the department's foreign study advisor, Colleen O'Reilly.